alexchantavy/UH-Class-Search-2/README.md

 ```

-# How to run db tests
+# How to run tests
 ```shell
 $> npm test
 ```
+Will run the DB tests and test the frontend with `karma`.

 # How to run phantomjs db tests
 ```shell